avaughn271/AdmixtureBayes/README.md

 **--subnodes** (optional) A list of population labels, which should be a subset of all non-outgroup population labels.
 This can be specified if only a subset of the population labels should be analyzed.
 Plots generated using the output of this step will only used the populations given in this step.
 If not specified, all non-outgroup populations will be considered.

 **--slower** (optional) If this flag is used, then the necessary information to plot the top trees with branch estimates  will be computed.
 By default, this is not done as this can be a very slow process when the number of admixture events is large.
+This flag also has another effect.
+For each graph that contains admixture events, each admixture event has one ancestral lineage that is specifically marked as the "introgressed" lineage.
+Graphs are considered distinct if they have different marked lineages, even if their topologies are the same.
+However, if this flag is specified, then graphs with the same topology are combined into equivalence classes induced by the set of all introgression markings.
+This distinction might be important for considering the posterior probabilities of different topologies.

  ## This step produces (in the current working directory)